 For us Baby Boomers, it is a chance to belong once again to something that was important to us back “in the day”.
 By my rough accounting, there were some 40,000 Boomers in the stadium on Saturday, a sea of older faces.
 Boomers now have enough time and money to attend the games in person and get really good seats.
 It’s fascinating to strike up a conversation with the people around you.
 Everyone talks about their team – the one from 1959 or 1965 or 1983.
 It doesn’t matter the era, the stories are all about the same and the connections are strong.

 As more and more Boomers face the reality of retiring, they share with me that they don’t know where they will fit in.
-They are concerned that their identity, that is often strongly connected to the company they work for, will dissolve.
+They are concerned that their current identity, that is often strongly connected to the company they work for, will dissolve.
 Who will they be once they walk out the door for the last time?
 What will they tell people they do for a living?
+What will their new retirement identity be?
 This is beyond a midlife crisis.
 Buying a fancy sports car won’t cure retirement.

 So, I’d like to suggest that it might be a good idea to go back in time for a while to help you find your retirement identity.
 If you were lucky enough to go to a school with a football program, it’s worth the trip back for a big game.
 There is an identity that comes with being an alum at these big sports colleges that you might not realize you have.
 You are still part of the university and will be welcome any time back to campus.
-You might reconnect with friends you haven’t seen in decades.
-You may be surprised to make new friends who you met in Section F, row 7.
+There’s a good chance you might reconnect with friends you haven’t seen in decades.
+As a bonus, you may be surprised to make new friends in Section F, row 7.
 For at least a weekend, you will surely get a lift from those long ago traditions and recall the fun of being part of your college or university.
 Especially on game day.

 By the way, the Gophers lost to Nebraska 25 – 48.
 Funny how it just didn’t matter to the Boomer fans.
 We were there for so much more than a football game.
 We were home.